Deploy your app to Azure App Service using FTP/S

 Step 2: Get FTP connection information

-- In the Azure portal, open your app's resource blade.
+- In the Azure portal, open your app's resource page.

 Select Overview in the left menu, then note the values for FTP/Deployment User, FTP Host Name, and FTPS Host Name.

-The FTP/Deployment User user value as displayed by the Azure Portal including the app name in order to provide proper context for the FTP server.
+To provide proper context for the FTP server, the FTP/Deployment User value displayed by the Azure portal includes the app name.
 You can find the same information when you select Properties in the left menu.